EoghyUnscripted/100-Days-Of-Code-Python/Level 1 - Beginner/Day .7 - Hangman/Project/README.md

 Using the code from 7-1, continue to add to the program for part 2.

-Step 1 - Create an empty List called display.
-For each letter in the chosen_word, add a "\_" to 'display'.
-         e.g. If the chosen_word was "apple", display should be `["_", "_", "_", "_", "_"]` with 5 "\_" representing each letter to guess.
+1. Create an empty List called display.
+For each letter in the chosen_word, add a "\_" to 'display'. e.g. If the chosen_word was "apple", display should be `["_", "_", "_", "_", "_"]` with 5 "\_" representing each letter to guess.

-Step 2 - Loop through each position in the chosen_word.
-If the letter at that position matches 'guess' then reveal that letter in the display at that position.
-         e.g. If the user guessed "p" and the chosen word was "apple", then display should be `["_", "p", "p", "_", "_"]`.
+2. Loop through each position in the chosen_word.
+If the letter at that position matches 'guess' then reveal that letter in the display at that position. e.g. If the user guessed "p" and the chosen word was "apple", then display should be `["_", "p", "p", "_", "_"]`.

-Step 3 - Print `display` and you should see the guessed letter in the correct position and every other letter replace with "\_".
+3. Print `display` and you should see the guessed letter in the correct position and every other letter replace with "\_".

 ### Example Input